srajma/drafts/Articles/features/hinduism/philosophy.md

 - Theistic Nyāya expounded by Jayanta Bhatta (9th) and Udayana (10th cen)
 - Navya-Nyāya (”New Logic”) expounded by Gaṅgeśa Upādhyāya (14th cen)

-The logical expositions of the Mīmāṃsā school are also worthy of note for their contributions to the philosophy of language, e.g. Bhartṛhari (5th cen), Prabhākara (6th cen), Kumārila Bhaṭṭa (c.
+The logical expositions of the Mīmāṃsā school are also worthy of note for their contributions to the philosophy of language, e.g. Bhartr̥hari (5th cen), Prabhākara (6th cen), Kumārila Bhaṭṭa (c.
 700).
 Also worth a mention are the epic compositions of Vidyāraṇya (the Sarvadarśanasaṅgraha) and Vācaspati Miśra summarizing and comparing the works of various schools.

 This is only a small sample of the scholars and works of this period; it’s a long period, and works from this period onward are much better preserved than in the previous periods, with vast numbers of even unimportant philosophical treatises still extant today.
 The Wikipedia pages on the respective darśanas provide more than a decent bibliography; for an in-depth exposition see: